 Amrita Datta is the author of Stories of the Indian Immigrant Communities in Germany: Why Move?
 (Palgrave Macmillan, 2023).
 The German edition of the book was published in January 2025 by Springer Nature.

-Earlier, she was Marie Sklodowska Curie Fellow at the Department for Sociology, University of Siegen and conducted a project on the transnational practices, motivations of immigration, and trends and prospects of the Indian immigrants in Germany.
-Amrita’s other research interests include: gender-mobility/migration interface, migration uncertainties, and reflexivity in migration research.
+Earlier, she was a Marie Sklodowska Curie Fellow at the Department for Sociology, University of Siegen and ran a project on the transnational practices, motivations of immigration, and trends and prospects of the Indian immigrants in Germany.

 Contact: amrita.datta@uni-bielefeld.de